Schedule a Call

 Don't pretend you can have everything.
 Explain why you're prioritizing certain features over others.

-Be transparent about trade-offs.
+Be transparent about the trade-offs.
 Don’t pretend you can have everything.
 Explain why you’re prioritizing certain features over others.
 People accept compromises much better when they understand the reasoning behind them.

 Consider phased implementations to address different priorities over time.
 Maybe you start with core recruiting functionality to solve immediate pain points, then add advanced reporting and automation in phase two.
 This approach can satisfy stakeholders who feel their needs aren’t being addressed in the initial rollout.